xieyuheng/inner/persons/kent-beck/1997-smalltalk-best-practice-patterns/src/3-behavior.md

   <answer>
     Code a method that takes a Block as an argument.
-Name the method by appending “During: aBlock” to the name of the first method that needs to be invoked.
+Name the method by appending "During: aBlock" to the name of the first method that needs to be invoked.
 In the body of the Execute Around Method, invoke the first method, evaluate the block, then invoke the second method.